 Every aspiring filmmaker who’s waiting tables or driving warehouse trucks right now doesn’t want to do that forever.
 Naturally, they want to get paid for their work.
-They want those late nights and times of self-doubt and self-sacrifice to amount for something substantial and they want to mark their mark.
+They want those late nights and times of self-doubt and self-sacrifice to amount for something substantial and they want to make their mark.

 When working towards the goal of being a successful filmmaker, people generally fall into two camps.
-Camp A wants to work on the big, expensive films and thereby prove that they’re an artistic commodity, and although that may sound shallow, a lot can be said for name-drop appeal.
+Camp A wants to work on the big, expensive films and thereby prove that they’re an artistic commodity.
+Although that may sound shallow, a lot can be said for name-drop appeal.
 The people in Camp B are the opposite.
 They resist going the route of doing mainstream or high profile work as a way to build their clout.
 These creatives are often very driven by their own ideas and they simply want to create the work they’re seeing in their minds.
 Obviously, these’s a lot of good that can be said about these auteurs.
 Our most super famous filmmakers fall into this camp, Coppola, Spielberg, Lucas, etc.

-But when indie directors choose to adhere to their own dictates at all costs, especially when commercial success is just on the horizon, they run the risk of making a movie people don’t want to see.
+But when indie directors choose to adhere to their own dictates at all costs, especially when commercial success is just on the horizon, they run the risk of making a movie people just don’t want to see.
 Without a producer or development checking your authority, it becomes possible to make a movie that just doesn’t connect with the humans who are supposed to watch it and feel the whole experience was worthwhile.
-At some point in their professional lives many creatives have to ask themselves whether to do the passion projects or do more of the mainstream work.
+At some point in their professional lives many creatives have to choose whether to do the passion projects or do more of the mainstream work.
 Afterall, when everything goes as planned, broader appeal means bigger audiences, bigger box offices, and greater reward and stability for the cast and crew.

 Now take a guess.
 Did the A Topiary ever get made?